The Carter Center's Philanthropy Council

 Melissa S. Brown helps charities turn knowledge into action.
 Consulting services range from literature reviews to survey design and analysis.
 Melissa is also a highly rated speaker.
 Her presentations qualify for CEUs for CFRE International.

-Among her projects, Melissa manages the Nonprofit Research Collaborative, a twice-annual survey to assess what works in fundraising.
 She is a consultant to more than a dozen on-going clients.
 As part of her practice, she analyzes data from the Philanthropy Panel Study, a segment of the University of Michigan’s Panel Study of Income Dynamics, and surveys donors and non-donors about how they help others.

 Melissa volunteers on the AFP Research Council and currently chairs the Association of Philanthropic Counsel.
 Before founding Melissa S. Brown & Associates in 2011, she worked at the Indiana University Lilly Family School of Philanthropy, editing Giving USA (2001-2010) and researching charitable giving by individuals, corporations, and foundations.
 Prior to moving to research, she raised funds for Folger Shakespeare Library, the Arthritis Foundation, the Homeless Initiative Program, and Indiana University.
 Melissa has also worked as a financial analyst for a municipal bond firm in Philadelphia and in multiple roles in a law firm in Portland, Oregon.